-Telehealth visits grew 1000x after the pandemic hit, peaking in 2021 and moderating over the course of the past year.
-It is clear that telehealth has broken free from pre-pandemic restraints and become a critical part of the health-system access strategy.
+Telehealth usage grew sharply after the pandemic hit, peaking in 2021 and moderating over the course of the past year.
+It is clear that telehealth has broken free from its prepandemic restraints and become a critical part of the health-system access strategy.
 When it comes to hardwiring consistent experiences across the consumer journey, telehealth touchpoints cannot be an afterthought.